AdobeDocs/analytics.en/help/technotes/ga-to-aa/faq.md

 Users accessing this [!UICONTROL Workspace] project can now use this dropdown to apply segments or other components to the project.
 See [Panels Overview](/help/analyze/analysis-workspace/c-panels/panels.md) in the Adobe Analytics Tools guide for more information.

-**I'm used to clicking on a dimension value to see a drilldown.
+**I'm used to clicking on a dimension item to see a drilldown.
 How can I replicate that easy workflow in Analysis Workspace?**

-Dimension values in [!UICONTROL Analysis Workspace] also have an easy breakdown workflow.
+Dimension items in [!UICONTROL Analysis Workspace] also have an easy breakdown workflow.
 Access it by using right-click instead of left-click.
-Right-click on a dimension value, click **[!UICONTROL Breakdown], then select the desired component.
-You can apply the same breakdown to multiple dimension values by using ctrl+click (Windows) or cmd+click (Mac) on each value.
+Right-click on a dimension item, click **[!UICONTROL Breakdown], then select the desired component.
+You can apply the same breakdown to multiple dimension items by using ctrl+click (Windows) or cmd+click (Mac) on each value.